 It is up to each individual to make the most of his/her participation by actively engaging with other participants, developing projects and taking initiatives.

 Provided that funding is available, the CTBTO is willing to sponsor projects that are conducive to the entry into force of the CTBT.
-Please review: Communication Guidelines
+Please review the Guidelines

 The principal threat posed by the testing of nuclear weapons is their proliferation.
 A legally binding CTBT would make it very difficult for countries to develop nuclear weapons for the first time or to develop new, more powerful weapons.
 It would also prevent the catastrophic human and environmental consequences caused by radioactivity from nuclear explosions.